Une Tempête

-Une Tempête (English:"A Tempest") is a 1969 play by Aimé Césaire.
+Une Tempête (English: "A Tempest") is a 1969 play by Aimé Césaire.
 It is an adaptation of Shakespeare's The Tempest from a postcolonial perspective, set on an island in the Caribbean.
 The play was first performed at the Festival d'Hammamet in Tunisia under the direction of Jean-Marie Serreau.
 It later played in Avignon and Paris.
 Césaire uses all of the characters from Shakespeare's version, with some additions and new renderings of the original cast.

 In this version, Césaire specifies that Prospero is a white master, while Ariel is a mulatto and Caliban is a black slave.
 These characters are the focus of the play as Césaire emphasized issues of race, power, decolonization, and anti-imperialism.

+About the author

+Aimé Césaire, a writer from the Caribbean island of Martinique, was born in 1913 when the island was still a French colony.
+He became a prominent figure in the Negritude movement, which was dedicated to opposing colonial powers' political and cultural dominance and celebrating black identity.
+In his reinterpretation of Shakespeare's play, Césaire gives Caliban, often seen as a symbol of colonial oppression, a more prominent role and a powerful voice to challenge the authority of the play's colonial character, Prospero.
+Known for his vivid language, power, and political commentary, Césaire's works, including plays such as Une Tempête, reflect his deep involvement in the decolonization struggle and his active participation in the political challenges facing Martinique and the wider Caribbean.